 Welcome to St. Martin of Tours, a growing and vibrant Catholic parish in Vegreville, Alberta, Canada.
-We are an active and welcoming Roman Catholic parish serving Vegreville and the surrounding communities.
-St. Martin of Tours also serves as the Administration Parish for six parishes without resident priests:
+We are an active and welcoming Roman Catholic parish serving Vegreville, and the surrounding communities.
+St. Martin of Tours also serves as the Administration Parish for Holy Heart of Mary Parish in Viking, St. Gregory the Great Parish in Holden and missions without resident priests:

 Guidelines announced for gradual return to public masses